-The A Line is a new type of rapid bus service for the Twin Cities.
+The METRO A Line is a new type of bus rapid transit service for the Twin Cities.
 Like regular Metro Transit buses, the A Line travels on busy urban streets.
 But the A Line is different – and faster – than regular buses.

 The key to the A Line is speed so instead of paying onboard, you buy a ticket or use your Go-To Card at the A Line station before you get on.

 New bus, new kind of fast: Unique, recognizable buses with wider doors and aisles so more people can get on and off easily.
 As with all other Metro Transit buses, they have ramps to assist those with mobility needs and bike racks.
 Plus, all A Line buses have FREE Wi-Fi!